Working paper

 “Manipulating price inequality aversion without obfuscation,” with Jing Su and Litao Duan

-Presentations: ECARES St. Nicolas/Xmas PhD Workshop 2025
+Presentations: Prague Conference on Behavioral Sciences 2026; Southern Europe Experimental Team’s Meeting 2026; ECARES St. Nicolas/Xmas PhD Workshop 2025

 Abstract